 Children's progress is carefully monitored through termly pupil progress meetings.
-In addition to this, children with an IEP / SSP have their targets reviewed termly, which involves the young person and their parents/carers opinions.
+In addition to this children with an IEP / SSP have their targets reviewed termly, which involves the young person and their parents/carers opinions.
 New targets are set where appropriate.
 This is a continual cycle.
-Furthermore, each child receives an annual progress report in accordance with our school policy on assessment and arrangement procedures.
+In addition to this each child receives an annual progress report in accordance with our school policy on assessment and arrangement procedures.